 With my mind fueled by poems by many, including this one by Sara Vial, I packed for an adventure cruise to the turbulent waters of Cape Horn.
 Magellan, Drake and Darwin are just some of the many to “Round the Horn.”

 Many others sleep at the bottom of some of the world’s wickedest waters.
-Tradition was that a sailor who passed the Horn was allowed to wear a gold hoop earring in the left ear, the ear facing the Cape while sailing east.
+The tradition was that a sailor who passed the Horn was allowed to wear a gold hoop earring in the left ear, the ear facing the Cape while sailing east.
 Such a feat also allowed one to get a tattoo of a fully rigged ship.
 My trip on the Mare Australis was blissfully peaceful and comfortable.

 Just as wild as stormy seas are the incredibly rugged and beautiful islands and peninsulas we passed while cruising through the Straits of Magellan.
 Glaciers and mountains were a continual glorious backdrop.
 With the cruise lasting four nights, I also added some time to check out one of the wildest places on earth, Patagonia.